By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 28.7 MB (8.3 MB compressed)

 32.8 x 21.8 cm ⏐ 12.9 x 8.6 in (300dpi)

 MAREK MIS / SCIENCE PHOTO LIBRARY MAREK MIS / SCIENCE PHOTO LIBRARY

-Polarised light micrograph of grape hyacinth (Muscari sp.) tissue showing stomata (round).
+Grape hyacinth stomata.
+Polarised light micrograph of tissue from a grape hyacinth (Muscari sp.) plant, showing the stomata (round).
 Stomata are pores that open and close in order to regulate gas exchange in a plant.
 The aperture of each stoma is controlled by a pair of specialised cells known as guard cells (sausage-shaped).
 These cells swell to close the pore and shrink to open it.
 Stomata are found mainly on the underside of leaves.
 Magnification: x400 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.